Parameter-Efficient Continual Fine-Tuning: A Survey: Parameter-Efficient Fine-Tuning

 where $W_0$ is the pre-trained weight, and $BA$ represents the low-rank update.
 This decomposition approach is inspired by Weight Normalization techniques and aims to simplify the learning task for the low-rank updates.
 By doing so, DoRA seeks to enhance the learning capacity and stability of LoRA, potentially bridging the performance gap between PEFT methods and full fine-tuning.
 Importantly, \cite{liu2024dora} maintains the inference efficiency of LoRA, introducing no additional latency during deployment.

-On the other hand, \textbf{VB-LoRA} \cite{li2024vbloraextremeparameterefficient} replaces traditional per-layer adapters with a global pool of reusable vectors, called a vector bank.
+On the other hand, \textbf{VB-LoRA} \cite{li2024vb} replaces traditional per-layer adapters with a global pool of reusable vectors, called a vector bank.
 Rather than learning unique low-rank matrices for each layer, VB-LoRA dynamically constructs them by selecting and combining vectors from this shared bank using a differentiable top-k selection mechanism.
 This design allows for extreme parameter sharing across the model, significantly reducing memory and storage overhead.
-Despite its compactness—requiring just a fraction of the parameters.

 \textbf{VeRA} \cite{kopiczko2024veravectorbasedrandommatrix} is another reparameterization PEFT method for large language models that significantly reduces the number of trainable parameters compared to LoRA while maintaining comparable performance.
 It uses a single pair of shared random matrices across all layers and learns small scaling vectors for adaptation.
 Unlike LoRA, VeRA uses frozen random matrices $A$ and $B$ shared across layers, with trainable scaling vectors $b$ and $d$: